Skip to content

 If the decision is DENY, the tool MUST NOT be executed.

-Implementation Note: Implementations SHOULD use RFC-005 PDEP when policy complexity exceeds static tool ACLs.
+Implementation Note: Implementations SHOULD use RFC-005 PIP when policy complexity exceeds static tool ACLs.
 For simple deployments, local policy evaluation is sufficient.

 6.4 Authority Enforcement